ericvoid/robdd/README.md

 Decision Diagram is a data structure for representing and manipulating boolean expressions.
-In its restrict form, called Reduced Ordered Binary Decision Diagram (ROBDD), ts application became comprehensive for its canonical aspect and for allowing efficient manipulations.
+In its restrict form, called Reduced Ordered Binary Decision Diagram (ROBDD), its application became comprehensive for its canonical aspect and for allowing efficient manipulations.

 The package includes a sample - sample.queens.py.
 It is a solution for the N Queens Problem aka Eight Queens Puzzle: http://en.wikipedia.org/wiki/Eight_queens_puzzle